-Jack Retterer’s Fall photo of Cades Cove, entitled ”Fall Flowers Bouquet”, has been selected to be included in the 15th National Juried Exhibition sponsored by the Knoxville Arts and Culture Alliance.
-Art included in the juried exhibition will be on display February 5-26, 2021 at the Emporium, Knoxville, TN.
+Jack Retterer’s Fall photo of Cades Cove, entitled ”Fall Flowers Bouquet”, was selected to be included in the 15th National Juried Exhibition sponsored by the Knoxville Arts and Culture Alliance.
+Art included in the juried exhibition was on display February 5-26, 2021 at the Emporium, Knoxville, TN.

 Pam George is a fiber artist who specializes in art quilts.
 Rather than use a traditional pattern, Pam works from photographs and paints on fabric to create quilts that resemble paintings.
 Pam and her quilts are featured in the latest episode of ‘HandMade’ on Tellico Village Broadcasting.